Khmer Air Force: Insignia

 AVRK personnel wore over the left pocket of their working or fatigue shirts a gold metal badge, consisting of a pair of wings surmounted by a royal crown.
 After 1970 it was replaced by an AVNK/KAF cloth embroidered badge, featuring a yellow winged Angkor Wat temple motif surmounted by three stars on a blue background.
 A pilot's qualification badge was created in the mid-1950s, its early design consisting of a simple gold metal circle bearing a stylised Hongsa, a mythical Cambodian swan.
 This badge was replaced in the 1960s by a more elaborated version that featured a gilt swan inserted on a silvered wreath.
 Both versions were worn on the left breast of the service dress and working uniforms.
 KAF airmen sent for training overseas wore on the upper right sleeve of their flight suits and working shirts a Cambodian national emblem with "Air Force" or "Khmer Air Force" tab, or a simple rectangular flash based on the design of the Republican flag bearing "Khmer Republic" inscribed in either French or Khmer script.
 Fighter-bomber pilots wore on the back of their flight suits a "blood-chit" patterned after the Cambodian national flag, inscribed with a plea for the bearer to be treated has a Prisoner of war (POW) according to international agreements in Khmer script, with Vietnamese and Chinese translations also included.

-Cloth blue and subdued nametapes were worn over the right shirt or jacket pocket on field dress and flight suits; blue plastic nameplates with white lettering were occasionally worn with the blue-grey overseas service dress and the working uniform.
+Cloth blue and subdued nametapes were worn over the right shirt or jacket pocket on field dress and flight suits; blue plastic nameplates with white lettering were occasionally worn with the Air Force Blue overseas service dress and the working uniform.
 Specialized support services within the Khmer Air Force wore full-colour cloth embroidered, woven or printed round and squared- or shield-shaped insignia on their upper left sleeve, whilst airmen serving in the airfield security battalions were entitled to wear collar tabs featuring two yellow crossed rifles embroidered on a blue cloth background also outlined in yellow.
 KAF headquarters and airbase insignia went to the upper left sleeve.
 The placement of squadron insignia varied, with pilots wearing full-colour round, hexagonal, or shield-shaped patches on the upper left sleeve or over the right pocket of their flight suits.